-- Clearly tell the interpreter your name and purpose of your call.
+- Clearly tell the interpreter your name, purpose of your communication and language required.

 - Speak a little slower than usual.